Calories Burned Calculator

 Weight Training | 50–70% | 92% |

-Ignores misleading data (e.g., elevated heart rate from stress)
+Ignores false information (e.g., high heart rate from stress)

 Activity | 50kg (110 lbs) | 70kg (154 lbs) | 90kg (198 lbs) | MET Value |